Eutropios/WarMAC/README.md

 | UNIX/MacOS | `python -m pip install warmac` |
 | Windows | `py -m pip install warmac` |

+If you're getting an error that `python` is not recognized as a command, try using the following instead:
+`python3 -m pip install warmac`

 You can ensure that you've installed WarMAC correctly by calling its help page like so: